centeractive/koia/README.md

 4. After editing the configuration file, CouchDB should be restarted to have the changes applied.
 5. Start Koia by opening [**https://www.koia.io**](https://www.koia.io).

+## Building
+Koia is built on Azure DevOps.
+We set the Koia DevOps project to public, but viewing is pretty limited: [**https://dev.azure.com/centeractive/koia/_dashboards/dashboard/9c75542e-dbe6-43a6-a10c-f9158a7a7b3f**](https://dev.azure.com/centeractive/koia/_dashboards/dashboard/9c75542e-dbe6-43a6-a10c-f9158a7a7b3f).

+Building locally is a straightforward **npx ng build --prod** followed by **ng serve**.

 ## License